makrai/notes/rouhizadeh16-psycho-self-emnlp.md

   1. exploring the integration of verbal semantic categories in the analysis of pronouns

+# 2 Background

+* pronoun use with regard to age, gender, and personality types.
+In fact, a
+  * “The Secret Life of Pronouns” summarizing such studies (Pennebaker, 2011)
+  * Pennebaker+ (2003) and Chung & Pennebaker (2007) found that the use of
+    self-references (i.e. ‘I’, ‘me’) decreases over age.
+  * Pennebaker+ (2003), and Argamon+ (2007) showed that females use significantly more first-person singular personal pronouns
+  * Bucci and Freedman (1981), Weintraub (1981), and Zimmermann+  (2013) found
+    that first-person singular pronouns are positively correlated with depressive symptoms.
+These analyses do
+  * not take the role of syntactic and semantic context into consideration

 # 3 Method

 ## Data Set: Facebook Status Updates